 - Filing certain tax returns, such as payroll taxes and sales tax

-Bookkeeping services are provided on a schedule agreed to with the client and could be on a daily, weekly, or monthly basis depending on the client’s needs.
+Bookkeeping services are provided on a schedule agreed to with the client and could be on a daily, weekly, or monthly basis, depending on the client’s needs.
 All services are customized and tailored to the needs of the clients.
 The most successful relationship is based on regular communication, where expectations are established and met or exceeded.

 In today’s workplace, most companies work in automated environments that facilitate or enable working remotely.
 As such, there is a greater demand for professionals that can work remotely or virtually.

 By entering an independent contractor arrangement, employers reduce payroll taxes, insurance premiums, and other costs associated with having a full-time employee on the payroll.
-Many businesses’ need for a bookkeeper can be cyclical so this arrangement can allow the business to ramp up the bookkeeper’s workload during busy times and ease off during slower times.
-Further, it is very common these days for staff to turn over frequently, often within 1-3 years, which is disruptive to an organization.
+Many businesses’ need for a bookkeeper can be cyclical, so this arrangement can allow the business to ramp up the bookkeeper’s workload during busy times and ease off during slower times.
+Further, it is common these days for staff to turn over frequently, often within 1-3 years, which is disruptive to an organization.
 Engaging an outside firm like CFO Strategies to handle your bookkeeping protects your company against staff turnover and the disruption and cost of starting over with a new bookkeeper.

 Things to Consider Before Hiring A Bookkeeper

-Because virtual bookkeeping requires the bookkeeper to have remote access to your business’s critical financial documents, data security is important.
+Because virtual bookkeeping requires the bookkeeper to have remote access to your business’s critical financial documents, data security is essential.
 It may be necessary to strengthen your network firewalls and other protections before you allow your virtual bookkeeper access to this sensitive information.

 You may also require the bookkeeper to sign a non-disclosure agreement (NDA).
-This provides your organization with some protection against disclosure of its private data.
+This provides your organization with some protection against the disclosure of its private data.

-CFO Strategies also provides in-person on-site work in addition to remote bookkeeping.
+CFO Strategies also provides in-person, on-site work in addition to remote bookkeeping.

 - How assignments will be provided and what steps the bookkeeper should take if they need clarification

-- What the bookkeeper should do and how they should notify you if they are unable to meet a deadline
+- What should the bookkeeper do, and how should they notify you if they are unable to meet a deadline

 - Time off for vacation, illness, etc.